THE MOST TRUSTED COPYCAT RECIPES

 Menu Description: "Grilled chicken breasts topped with fresh tomatoes, mozzarella, basil pesto, and a lemon garlic sauce.”

-My Olive Garden grilled chicken margherita recipe starts with a quick 30-minute brine to bless the chicken with flavor and juiciness.
+My Olive Garden grilled chicken margherita copycat recipe starts with a quick 30-minute brine to bless the chicken with flavor and juiciness.
 While the chicken is marinating and then grilling, you’ll have plenty of time to make the basil pesto and lemon garlic sauce knockoffs.

 When the chicken comes off the grill, top it with cheese and pop under the broiler for a nice melt.
 Once plated, the chicken is doused with the delicious lemon garlic sauce, topped with pesto, and dressed up with colorful grape tomatoes.